mixmix/mixmix.github.io/content/post/grublins/index.md

     <h2> 2. 👶 Chublin </h2>
   </summary>

-Your goblin is somewhat active and has started looking a little roley.
+Your goblin is somewhat active and has started looking a little rolley.
 They've got creases part way down their limbs, big cheeks, and very little neck to speak of.